 One-time hardening.
 Enable every available deletion protection mechanism on databases, storage buckets, infrastructure stacks, and git branches.
 This layer is independent of the agent — it protects against any deletion source, including a tired engineer at 2am.

 Extend the dry-run preview to include a blast radius score.
 Count affected entities, check reversibility, map downstream dependencies.
-Anything that scores critical auto-escalates regardless of tier.
+Anything scoring critical auto-escalates regardless of tier.
 The dependency map is what catches the seven-service config change masquerading as a one-file edit.

 Append-only sink in a separate account or service.
 Log every action — including denials and escalations — with the seven required fields.
 Set retention beyond your compliance floor.
-Verify the agent has zero write access by attempting to write and confirming the IAM denial.
+Verify the agent has zero write access by attempting to write from agent credentials and asserting the IAM denial.

 Agent inherits a broad service account with admin permissions